Inepsa/Gilded-RP-Rules/Gilded RP Rules.md

 - Players may conceal carry any single revolver in the Left Handed Holster Position only, while also wearing a long “trench coat” style coat.

-- You cannot chain rob players over and over.
-Robberies should include RP for both sides.
-Repeated, low-tier robberies within close proximity to each other will be considered chain robbing.

 # Train Robberies

 - Train drivers are obliged to stop the train if a wagon or ambush is placed clearly on the track.